queerworm/ds9-upscale/status.md

 I won't link to the torrents directly here, to avoid any potential takedown by GitHub.

-You can find the magnet links for Seasons 1, 2, and 4 on my Reddit page.
+You can find the magnet links for Seasons 1-4 on my Reddit page.
 I'm **/u/queerspaceworm**.

 I'm also posting torrents to 1337X.
 My username is **queerworm**.